courageousillumination/deckr/README.md

 The Game class now includes some helper classes, one for throwing exceptions, and the other allowing us to use @action wrappers to help with making game actions.
 The Game class itself now includes functions for getting and setting transitions (so we can track the game state and send it to the webabb), as well as a function to flush these transitions.
 Game objects can be found by id, and register() registers game objects to the game with a unique id.
 Configuration files specifiying different aspects of the game can also be loaded via load_config().

 We added tests to Game and Game_Runner to cover new classes as well as to provide additional branch coverage.
 We also changed some unit tests on the webserver to cover the fact that we are now getting additional data from the webserver (the player nicknames).

+In general there were many edge cases which we didn't consider when writing our original batch of unittests.
+As we encountered these cases we wrote additional unittests to test the cases.
+Currently we have around 95% line coverage and 90% branch coverage.
+Additionally, as we developed and experimented with writing games we realized there were many things we could do to make our lives easier in the future; these were implemented and had unittests created for them.